gbraad-unitedstack/tools-training/md/slides.md

 $ ip route del default
 ```

-Persistent gateway is configured in:
+Persistent global gateway is configured in:

 ```
 $ vi /etc/sysconfig/network
 ```

     GATEWAY=192.168.50.100

+Otherwise specific gateways needs to be specified in the interface
+configuration file.

 ## See also